 It’s always important to look at spending habits closely.
 This can help you distinguish between your needs and wants.
 By doing this, and cutting out extra costs, you can create some savings opportunities over time.
 Use a savings calculator for some insight into what you could be saving.
 It may be pretty eye-opening!

 #3: Monitor Your Savings

 Savings – it’s the lifeline to financial security, yet many people do not put enough time into managing their savings.
 Ask yourself the hard questions: Are you saving enough to cover short and long-term expenses?
 Are you spending too much?
 Are you withdrawing money from the savings you already have?
 Have you made progress with reaching a goal for a large purchase?
-If not, it’s time to create a six-month plan to help you make your goals before 2022.
+If not, it’s time to create a six-month plan to help you make your goals before next year.

 #4: Check in on Your Retirement Account

 Be sure you’re making contributions to your retirement account.
 Is it the most you can make?
 Can you contribute a bit more from costs you were able to cut from some of your unnecessary spending?
 Remember time is in your favor, so the more you can contribute now to your retirement, the bigger your nest egg can become.

 Ensure you have an emergency fund set up.
 It’s important to have funds for an unexpected expense so you can avoid having to use a credit card for an emergency purchase.
 Start or boost a fund with any lump sum money you receive, such as a tax refund or a bonus from work.

 It’s not easy to do this, but if your debt has grown since the beginning of the year, it’s time to take action.
 Set goals to handle high-interest rate debt first.
 Then, be sure you are monitoring your credit score with Credit Sense to instantly access your credit score, full credit report, special offers and personalized tips to help you improve or maintain your credit score.